What Is Your Number One Stroller Complaint

 Other interesting results of the survey were:

-About 21% of parents have purchased three or more stroller for just for one child.
+About 21% of parents have purchased three or more strollers for just for one child.
 (I am definitely one of them!)

 Only 50% of the parents are not pleased with their stroller.
-Why am I not surprised… Most first time parents don’t do an extensive research.
-Instead, they just go to their local Babies R US and buy whatever sales persons recommends.
-Only after they start using, they realize that what they bought isn’t meeting their needs.
+Why am I not surprised… Most first-time parents don’t do extensive research.
+Instead, they just go to their local Babies R US and buy whatever salespeople recommend.
+Only after they start using, do they realize that what they bought isn’t meeting their needs.

 Leave a Comment